jhalterman/typetools/README.md

 #### On Lambda Support

-Lambda type argument resolution has currently been tested against:
+Lambda type argument resolution is currently supported for:

 * Oracle JDK 8
 * Open JDK 8

-Other runtimes may work as well, but have not yet been tested.

 #### On Unresolvable Lambda Type Arguments